grako/stemation/priv/posts/2017-02-24-BlackHistoryMonth.md

 **5. [Shiferaw S. Berhanu](//www.math.temple.edu/~berhanu), Professor of Mathematics at [Temple University](//www.math.temple.edu)) **

 The only non-engineer on my list is a mathematician from Philadelphia.
 I included Berhanu on this list because of his outreach work locally in Philadelphia, as well as globally.
-Berhanu spends his summers returning to his mother country of Ethiopia to teach college students at [Addis Ababa University](//www.aau.edu.et).
+Berhanu spends his summers returning to his mother country of Ethiopia to teach college students at [Addis Ababa University](//www.aau.edu.et), where he helped start a doctoral program.
+He recently received funding from the [Simons Foundation](//www.simonsfoundation.org/mathematics-and-physical-science) and the [International Science Program of Sweden](//www.isp.uu.se) to continue growing the program.

 ![Shiferaw Berhanu](/assets/images/berhanu_adj.jpg)